Measuring Fair Value for Crypto Assets in Markets that Never Close

 Upcoming changes in requirements make this more relevant than ever:

 The notion of measuring crypto assets at fair value has gained increased interest because of the FASB’s recent vote to require fair value for a larger subset of crypto assets.
-The final version of the new requirements and the effective dates have not yet been released, but it’s crucial to begin discussing and planning to estimate fair value for the assets within the decison’s scope.
-One key practicality that is unique to crypto assets is that reporting entities currently have an element of choice in the time of day at which they price their end of day holdings.
+The final version of the new requirements and the effective dates have not yet been released, but it’s crucial to begin discussing and planning to estimate fair value for the assets within the decision’s scope.
+One key practicality that is unique to crypto assets is that reporting entities currently have an element of choice in the time of day at which they price their end-of-day holdings.
 And, because of the global nature of crypto markets, the most informative fair value for accounting purposes is in that part of the world where the most reliable measures of volume and exit price are, regardless of the time zone–i.e., it’s always midnight somewhere.

 Some key differences between equities and crypto markets: